top of page

 There are also stories about a lady in her 50s or 60s who supposedly drowned in the first-class pool.
 She is often seen by guests wearing black and white.

 Becca set up the investigative equipment and started the session by asking if anyone nearby wanted to communicate with us.
-We were all welcome to pose our own questions to see if we would receive any responses.
+We were all welcome to pose our questions to see if we would receive any responses.
 She told us specific questions can pique a spirit’s interest and incite activity.
-We did try to talk to Jackie but ended up empty-handed.
+We did try to talk to Jackie but did end up empty-handed.
 Hopefully, there will be something there when I get the digital Spirit Box recording.
 Here are some pictures of the swimming pool.

 Nothing occurred in the swimming pool area, but that changed as we continued our investigation.
 Much to my surprise, we were taken inside suite B340.
 It’s believed to be one of the most haunted guest rooms on the ship, and plenty of strange incidents have been reported by people who’ve spent a night there.